Ages 25-27, Fulltime in Washington, D.C. (1985-1987)

 ISCOS opposed SDI because it would weaponize space, and ISCOS promoted peaceful cooperation missions with the Russians and others as alternatives.

 I also knew that the Russians were interested in asteroids and planning to send probes to Mars' captured asteroidal moon Phobos, unlike NASA at that time, so I suggested that development of lunar and asteroidal materials along the lines of PERMANENT could become one of the ISCOS "Cooperation in Outer Space" projects, an idea which was received well by Steve and ISCOS.
-(In 1988, after years of design and building, the Russians indeed launched the Phobos 1 and Phobos 2 probes, one of which died en route and the other took some photos then suddenly died while deploying lander probes, so that both probes were lost.)
+(In 1988, after years of design and building, the Russians indeed launched the Phobos 1 and Phobos 2 probes, one of which lost contact en route and the other took some photos then suddenly lost contact while deploying lander probes, so that both probes were lost.)

 In fact, I brainstormed the idea of introducing to ISCOS a prominent leader from the NASA space program who was a major proponent of a joint US-Russian Phobos mission, Dr. Brian T. O'Leary, to ISCOS and Carol Rosin, as Dr. O'Leary had long worked for SSI in promoting asteroidal resources, and at an SSI/AIAA conference in 1985 had promoted a mission to Phobos and Deimos (Mars' other asteroidal moon).
 Brian was also in the final stages of publishing a book on a joint USA-USSR manned mission to Phobos in 1987.